x-govuk/govuk-design-history-docs/docs/generate-a-page-of-screenshots.md

 ---
 ```

-If you want to change the name of any images, you can use the `src` value to tell the screenshots component what filename to look for, for example:
+If you want to change the title of any image, add a caption, or set more detailed alternative text, you can do that by setting the `text`, `src`, `alt` and `caption`:

 ```yaml
 title: Submit personal details